-- All one-time gifts be received no later than June 2021.
+- All one-time gifts are received no later than June 2023.

 Do I have to pay a full year’s Annual Commitment if I join after the start of the new year?

-Our membership is on a calendar year, therefore, we will pro-rate your commitment based upon the month you join after January 1st.
+Our membership is on a calendar year, therefore, we will pro-rate your commitment based on the month you join after January 1st.

-Are Religious School and Hebrew School fees included in our Annual Membership Commitment?
+Are our Religious School and Hebrew School fees included in our Annual Membership Commitment?

-No, these fees are separate and cover the expenses related to teachers, supplies and snacks/meals for your child/children.
-Even so, these fees do not completely cover school operating expenses, which are subsidized from the congregation’s operating budget and our Grafman Endowment Fund.
+No, these fees are separate and cover the expenses related to teachers, supplies, and snacks/meals for your child/children.
+Even so, these fees do not completely cover school operating expenses, which are subsidized by the congregation’s operating budget and our Grafman Endowment Fund.